 Our own events in 2013 were great as we visited Flint, Michigan for our 12th Anniversary, had a huge presence at JordanCon in Atlanta, visited the beaches of Belgium at Euro Party and finished up the year in Salt Lake City, Utah for Fall Ball.
-Attendees once again reached out and donated to various causes (Ronald McDonald House, Televil in Belgium and the Utah food bank) making a great impact on local communities.
-I love that even as we’re enjoying each other’s company and having a great time at each event that we still keep others in mind and strive to represent the title of “Servant of All”.
+Attendees once again reached out and donated to various causes (Ronald McDonald House, Televil in Belgium, and the Utah food bank) making a great impact on local communities.
+I love that even as we are enjoying each other's company and having a great time at each event that we still keep others in mind and strive to represent the title of "Servant of All."

 Statement from the Board of Directors

 On the administrative and financial side, members came forward, took positions of responsibility, and cooperated to create new systems of accountability and transparency for the organization's finances which are described elsewhere in the report.
 Suffice it to say that without the hard work and sacrifices of these members, our organization likely would not have survived to put together this report.